 Class teachers are responsible for planning, teaching and recording pupil progress in computing in accordance with guidance provided by the ICT Coordinator.
-Teachers are also responsible for using ICT on an everyday basis with their class, including the use of the interactive white board to provide visual stimulus for learning and providing opportunities to use audio visual equipment such as cameras, Flip videos and MP3 microphones.
-Teachers should respond to and report any e-safety or cyberbullying issues that they encounter within or out of school in accordance to e-safety procedures in the Acceptable Usage Policy.
+Teachers are also responsible for using ICT on an everyday basis with their class, including the use of the interactive white board to provide visual stimulus for learning and using audio visual equipment such as cameras, Flip videos and MP3 microphones.
+Teachers should respond to and report any esafety or cyberbullying issues that they encounter within or out of school in accordance to e-safety procedures in the Acceptable Usage Policy.
 Staff should sign and adhere to the Staff AUP.